joe-cai/intrv-prep/leetcode/023_merge_k_sorted_lists.md

 #Merge k Sorted Lists
-The following solution is based on the Java solution by `wksora` without using a heap, which is pretty straight forward.
-My solution uses a heap, and the code is a little verboser.
+My solution uses a heap, and the code is kind of verbose.
+The following solution is based on the Java solution by `wksora`.
+With the same O(NlogN) time complexity, this solution don't need to use a heap, which is more straight forward.

 ```C++
 class Solution {